thomasboel/backend-code/README.md

 Create a build with `npm run build`.

-Deploy to Web Server and point root directory to the created `build` directory.
+Deploy the created `build` directory to hosting solution and point the root directory on the Web Server to the `build` directory.